The right to life of climate deniers, children in poverty, and future generations

 environmental ethics, wrote a paper in 2011 entitled “How Harmful

 Are the Average American's Greenhouse Gas Emissions?” in which he

 calculated that the emissions of the average American today are killing

-one or two future people.
-It's a leading example of semi-quantitative
+or seriously harming one or two future people.

 In her book "Merchants of Doubt", Historian Naomi Oreskes brilliantly

 documented the actions of past climate deniers.
 It will be a great day